roy-ganz/toql/guide/src/api/1- the api.md

 The backends then use the Toql library to do their job.

 This chapter explains how to use the `ToqlApi` trait.
-Notice that you must derive your types, before you can load or alter them with the ToqlApi.
+Notice that you must derive your structs before you can load or modify them with the ToqlApi.
 See the mapping chapter for details.

-It is also possible to write backend agnostic code.
-See the next chapter for details on this.
+It is also possible to write database independend code.
+This is described in the last chapter.

 ## Creating the backend
-To use the Toql functions you need a backend for your database.
+To use the `ToqlApi` functions you need a backend for your database.
 Since Toql is a async ORM, it only supports the async database drivers.

 Currently the following backends are available